Crno Boci

 Crno Boci (Црно Боци) is a village in the municipality of Centar Župa, North Macedonia.
 Crno Boci, a former neighbourhood of the village of Balanci was elevated in the 1960s to the status of an independent village.
 The population density of the village is 6.4 km2.

 Name

 The toponym Crno Boci is derived from the name of a pagan Slavic deity Chernobog (Black God).

 Demographics

+Crno Boci (Çernobok) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Dulgobrda.
+The settlement was abandoned.

-Crno Boci has traditionally been inhabited by a Muslim Macedonian (Torbeš) population.
+Crno Boci has traditionally been inhabited by a Turks population.

 As of the 2021 census, Crno Boci had 30 residents with the following ethnic composition: